kavyakk42/food_autocomplete/README.md

 # food_autocomplete
 An autocomplete search tool

 1> Have Node.js installed in your system.
+If you dont have node js insalled go to "https://nodejs.org/en/download/" and install it.

 2> In CMD, run the command "npm install http-server -g"